 “Nystagmus is a vision condition in which the eyes make repetitive, uncontrolled movements, often resulting in reduced vision.
 These involuntary eye movements can occur from side to side, up and down, or in a circular pattern.
 As a result, both eyes are unable to hold steady on objects being viewed.
 Nystagmus may be accompanied by unusual head positions and head nodding in an attempt to compensate for the condition.”

 Nystagmus is a condition that is not apparent in most healthy adults, but may become apparent when intoxicated, such as if asked to track a moving object with only their eyes.
 As the object is within a 45 degree angle from the center of vision, the eye should remain still in a sober individual, but may start to jitter within 45 degrees of center in an intoxicated individual.

 There are several other medical conditions that may cause nystagmus, as it is a condition that may be present from birth or one that occurs due to disease.
 Babies born with albinism or eye development issues may have congenital nystagmus, while those who develop nystagmus later in life may do so due to myopia or astigmatism, cataracts, or being on certain medications such as anti-epilepsy drugs.
-Presence of a medical condition may be brought up by a Broward DUI lawyer in Fort Lauderdale handling the drunk driving case.
+Presence of a medical condition may be brought up by a Florida DUI lawyer in Fort Lauderdale handling the drunk driving case.

-The horizontal gaze test is often challenged based upon two factors.
+The horizontal nystagmus gaze test is often challenged based upon two factors.
 First, it may be challenged on the grounds that the officer who administered the test is not properly trained to assess vision accuracy and eye response.
 The other is that the driver may have had a medical condition other than intoxication that caused nystagmus to occur.